mehulkar/mehulkar.com/source/blog/2022/06/technical-debt-terms.md

 essential parts of the agreement between the lender and borrower.

-When we take on "technical debt" (or at least when we take shortcuts and call it technical debt 🙄🤣), we're "borrowing against future debt".
+When we take on "technical debt" (or at least when we take shortcuts and call it technical debt 🙄🤣), we're "borrowing against future productivity".
 I like this description from Richard Dalton<sup>1</sup>:

 <blockquote class="twitter-tweet" data-dnt="true"><p lang="en" dir="ltr">Technical Debt is not a catch-all term for bad code.<br><br>It is deliberate borrowing against future productivity.
 You must know when you&#39;re doing it and why.<br><br>Bad code that bites you long after you&#39;ve written it can&#39;t be retrospectively labelled Technical Debt.
 It&#39;s just bad code.</p>&mdash; Richard Dalton (@richardadalton) <a href="https://twitter.com/richardadalton/status/1111366432686833664?ref_src=twsrc%5Etfw">March 28, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>